nenad-zivkovic/yii2-basic-template/README.md

 yii2-basic-template
 ===================

-Yii2-basic-template is based on yii2-app-basic created by yii2 core developers.
+Yii2-basic-template is based on yii2-app-basic created by yii2 core developers, but it also uses some of the features presented in their advanced template too.
 There are several upgrades made to this template.

 1. This template comes with almost all features that default yii2-app-advanced has.